 Here one rogue, Rita, was just invited to the group that night.
 Then, as a way of greeting the other rogues who were in her party, at about 6:00 PM, she made an explicit comment about how much joy has come out of being part of our group.
 Rebecca and I responded and greeted back.
 I echoed that the last few sessions in the group have been really good to us rogues.
 What I meant was that both rogue loot had dropped and that we have had good success as a sub-group in the raid in terms of performing our roles well by dealing out good damage ("dps," for damage per second) during fights and minimizing our deaths.
 Implied in my utterance was that the rogues, and the raid in general, had a healthy attitude and morale was high.
-Then, changing topics, Rebecca asked what each rogue's fire resistance was.4 By talking to other players in other raid groups and reading strategies online, we knew that most people suggest rogues have at least 180 fire resistance during the fight with the last boss in MC, Ragnaros.
-When Rita said 137, I wrote that I felt lame because my fire resistance was low by comparison, but then Roger
+Then, changing topics, Rebecca asked what each rogue's fire resistance was.
+By talking to other players in other raid groups and reading strategies online, we knew that most people suggest rogues have at least 180 fire resistance during the fight with the last boss in MC, Ragnaros.
+When Rita said 137, I wrote that I felt lame because my fire resistance was low by comparison, but then Roger replied with a 92.
+I felt not so lame anymore (I had a fire resistance of 120).
+Playing off of my phrases, Rita said she felt sexy.
+This is a good example of the light atmosphere in our chat even when on-task strategies and assessments are talked about.

-4 When characters took or dealt damage, the damage was of a certain type, one of which was fire damage.
-Along with building up resistances to the other types of damage, characters could acquire items which protect them from fire damage.
-These resistances were quantified in-game, like almost every in-game attribute, on a number scale with no theoretical maximum.
-In practice, because resistances are gained through equipment worn and temporary spells, for rogues the maximum tended to be around 250 to 300.
+&lt;sup>4 When characters took or dealt damage, the damage was of a certain type, one of which was fire damage.
+Along with building up resistances to the other types of damage, characters could acquire items which